theycallmeswift/theycallmeswift.github.com/_posts/2013-02-01-the-elements-of-a-good-api-demo.md

 There's this common belief among developer evangelists that live coding is better than a slide deck during a demo.
 I actually disagree even though you'll rarely catch me using slides.
-You see, there's a right medium for everyone.
+There's a right medium for everyone.
 I'm very comfortable in a console, so live coding works for me.
 That said, I've seen a ton of great demos given from the browser and from a slide deck too.